SSH VPN

 • I reserve these IPs by MAC Address", and I find the MAC address by ...

 • In the router's DHCP Static IP settings, enter that MAC number, and choose an IP address.
-It will usually be 10.0.1.x (or 192.168.1.x, or for a second server I could say 192.168.1.a), and choose a number for "x".
-See the "Update!" section above.
+It will usually be 10.0.1.x (or 192.168.1.x, or for a second server I could say 192.168.1.a), and choose numbers for x and a.
+See the Update! section above.
 Let's similarly call the client computer's address 10.0.1.y.
 (Doing this for both computers makes things easier for one step coming up.)

 • You may close System Information.